PleaseStateTheNatureOfYourInquiry/GeneralTools/README.md

 **GeneralTools** is a set of functions designed to help working with any kind of digital data and (data) files.

 There are currently two different pseudo classes in **GeneralTools**, which are stand-alone (they do not depend on each other): **HandyTools** and **DataTools**.
-The class **PyQtInformationDialog**  is only useful if you develop GUI with PyQt.
-You can happily ignore it if you do not.
+The class **PyQtInformationDialog**  is only useful when developing GUIs with PyQt.
+Please ignore it if this is not your case.

+There is no ```pip install``` option (yet).
+Just clone this repository to a directory of your choice on your computer.
-In order to use these classes, the Python session must know their paths on your machine, so you need to tell Python via a Python startup file and/or in your .zprofile file (MAC) or other where to look.
-In Python language it is appending the following path to the ```sys.path``` variable:
+In order to use these classes, the Python session must know the paths to the directories on your machine, hence you need to tell Python, via a Python startup file and/or in your .zprofile file (MAC) or other, where to look.
+In means appending the following path to the ```sys.path``` variable:

   ```
   sys.path.append ('/SomeWhereOnYourMachine/GeneralTools/DataTools')